speekha/httpmocker/README.md

 #### External dependencies

-* HttpMocker is a mocking library for OkHttp connections, so it depends on OkHttp.
+* HttpMocker is a mocking library for OkHttp connections, so it depends on OkHttp (as of v1.3.0, HttpMocker uses OkHttp 4 API, previous versions use OkHttp 3).
 * It also depends on the SLF4J API for logging.
 * JSON parsers depend on their respective external libraries: Jackson, Gson, Moshi or KotlinX serialization.